 The Economic Case for an L1 Strategic Materials Reserve

-No nation today has access to any significant material in space and the cost of doing anything on the space frontier, whether that is sending a mission to explore another planet or building and manning a space station, is extraordinarily expensive when it is entirely comprised of materials lifted from the surface.
+No nation today has access to any significant material in space and the cost of doing anything on the space frontier, whether that is sending a mission to explore another planet or building and manning a space station, is extraordinarily expensive when it is entirely comprised of materials lifted from the surface of our planet.
 Under these conditions, it is, as we have seen, simply far too expensive to consider any real substantive effort on the space frontier.
 We are stuck with the Nixon challenge of competing with important national priorities and limited funding.